Table of Contents

 Bupivicaine is a special case in dental anesthesia.
 It is used mostly by surgeons who want to produce very long acting anesthetic effects in order to delay the post operative pain from their surgery for as long as possible.
 Bupivicaine comes in 0.5% solution with a vasoconstrictor.
 It is the most toxic of all the anesthetic agents and this toxicity is reflected in its low concentration in the carpules.
 As noted in the PKa table, it is has a very alkaline (basic) PKa which means that a relatively low percentage of the uncharged base radical (RN) is available for immediate diffusion through the cell membrane.
 Thus it takes a fairly long time to set.
 However, once inside the cell membrane, over 80% of the radicals that do diffuse become available for binding to the sodium channel proteins.
 This high protein binding ability causes the drug to remain active for a long time once it has diffused through the cell membrane.
 (PKa and its relationship with cell membrane permeability is a concept explained later in this course.)
 The most frequent use of Bupivicaine is to prevent post-operative pain after surgical procedures.
 Some dentists will inject a carpule of Bupivicaine after an extraction in order to delay the onset of pain for up to nine hours.
 This delay effectively reduces the period of severe post operative discomfort which generally tapers off during the first 12 hours post-op.

-Prilocaine has the same general PKa as lidocaine, which means that for all practical purposes it can be used in the same way and at the same concentrations as lidocaine, producing about the same anesthetic affect in the same setting time for the same duration.
-It is, however somewhat less toxic in higher doses than lidocaine, and thus is delivered in a 4% solution which places about twice as much molecular anesthetic in proximity to the nerve as is the case with lidocaine or mepivicaine.
+Prilocaine has the same general PKa as lidocaine, which means that for all practical purposes it can be used in the same way as lidocaine, producing about the same anesthetic affect, but with a somewhat faster time of onset due to its higher concentration.
+It is somewhat less toxic than lidocaine, and thus is delivered in a 4% solution which places about twice as much molecular anesthetic in proximity to the nerve as is the case with lidocaine or mepivicaine with vasoconstrictor.
 In addition, since it has little vasodilatory activity, it may be used without a vasoconstrictor.
 The higher concentration of anesthetic agent, in combination with a vasoconstrictor, therefore, gives this anesthetic the twin advantages of fast onset of activity with prolonged anesthetic activity due to the larger number of molecules available to cross the cell membrane.
 Unfortunately, the toxicity of a single carpule of 4% prilocaine is still greater than the toxicity of a single carpule of 2% lidocaine which means that fewer carpules can be used before toxic levels are reached.
-Higher toxicity also translates into a higher likelihood of prolonged or permanent paresthesia or numbness after using this drug for major nerve blocks.
+Higher toxicity also translates into a (very slightly) higher likelihood of prolonged or permanent paresthesia or numbness after using this drug for major nerve blocks.